giannimperez/COP_ProductionProject_Final/README.md

 ## Contributing
-* No noteable contributions other than the instruction and input of Professor Scott Vanselow.
+No noteable contributions other than the instruction and input of Professor Scott Vanselow (Florida Gulf Coast University)

 ## Author